GoogleCloudPlatform/DataflowTemplates/v2/datastream-to-spanner/README_Cloud_Datastream_to_Spanner.md

 * **dlqMaxRetryCount** (Dead letter queue maximum retry count): The max number of times temporary errors can be retried through DLQ.
 Defaults to 500.
 * **dataStreamRootUrl** (Datastream API Root URL (only required for testing)): Datastream API Root URL.
 Defaults to: https://datastream.googleapis.com/.
 * **datastreamSourceType** (Datastream source type (only required for testing)): This is the type of source used for Datastream.
 Example - mysql/oracle.
+* **roundJsonDecimals** (If true, rounds the decimal values in json columns to a number that can be stored without loss of precision.): This flag if set, rounds the decimal values in json columns to a number that can be stored without loss of precision.
+Defaults to: false.

 ## Getting Started